Braveoneone/final-project-dialogue-system2/README.md

 }

 ```
 *fetchyelp.ts* is the script for getting raw json data from remote API by GET method.
 Its main part is an export async *getTopNationRestaurants* function in which *city* name is an input parameter and *Promise<Business[]>* as a return.
+As for how to write the request url, as we can see from the code, I write the location, categories, limit and sort_by method of rating in API request url.
 ```
 // Yelp API Key
 const API_KEY = "lZZgHuBl_udnkqGwQvIZGfzaItFdMyHbe-gMb2ysImc9VXgl55Njo_bkmRiBrLW0CHj3uLoZxH7lVU2_kcG04rV8VWazltgxEN2TiLyC4lU5CdYxaQ11hfvAcg4pZ3Yx";